 If you think you might be eligible to appeal for independent status, contact our office to discuss your situation.
 If we think you might qualify for an override, we will email you the Dependency Appeal Form and ask you to it return it with documentation of your circumstances.

 Once your appeal is reviewed, you will be emailed a decision by the financial aid office stating whether it was approved or denied.
-If it is denied, you will be asked to provide your parent(s)' information on the FAFSA and you have the option to make other payment arrangements with the college.
+If it is denied, you will be asked to provide information about your parent(s) on the FAFSA and you have the option to make other payment arrangements with the college.

 Our policies and federal student privacy laws (FERPA) ensure that all your information will be kept strictly confidential.
 We will NOT contact your parents or share any information with them.
 In addition, AACC offers free personal counseling services to AACC students.